Eyepea/API-Hour/docs/tutorials/with_starter_kit.rst

-With Starter Kit
+With The Starter Kit
 ================

-If you don't already install **API-Hour**, you can follow :ref:`installation` instructions.
+If you haven't already installed **API-Hour**, you can follow the :ref:`installation` instructions.

 Generate